MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 ### Data Pipelines

-Customers can't access data pipelines in the event of regional disaster, and the configurations are not replicated to the paired region.
+Customers can't access data pipelines in the event of regional disaster, and the configurations aren't replicated to the paired region.
 We recommend building your critical data pipelines in multiple workspaces across different regions.

 ## Real-Time Analytics